Hydrogeologist

 What to expect

-- There are opportunities for overseas work.
+- There are also opportunities for international work.

 Qualifications